ansys/pyansys-geometry/doc/source/getting_started/installation.rst

     unzip ansys-geometry-core-v0.1.dev0-wheelhouse-Linux-3.7.zip wheelhouse
     pip install ansys-geometry-core -f wheelhouse --no-index --upgrade --ignore-installed

-If you're on Windows with Python 3.9, unzip to a wheelhouse directory and install using the same command as above.
+If you're on Windows with Python 3.9, unzip to a wheelhouse directory and install using the same command as preceding.

 Consider installing using a `virtual environment <https://docs.python.org/3/library/venv.html>`_.

 Verify your installation
 ------------------------

-Check the `Modelar()` connection by:
+Check the :class:`Modeler() <ansys.geometry.core.modelar>` connection by:

 .. code:: python